 With dermaplaning, a surgical scalpel is dragged against the skin removing the outermost layer of skin cells, stimulating collagen production and revealing a new layer of youthful, glowing skin.
 It can be done on its own but is often added before a facial to allow the products to be more effective.

 Any treatment that uses an electrical device is called a microcurrent facial, but rest assured, it’s completely skin-safe and pain-free.
 The two most popular are the galvanic and high-frequency facials.

-Using galvanic currents, this non-surgical facelift stimulates facial muscles to combat signs of aging and contour the face.
-It’s one of the most popular anti-aging skin treatments because results are visible almost instantly, and can be easily maintained by scheduling recurring treatments.
+Using galvanic currents, this non-surgical facelift stimulates facial muscles to combat signs of aging skin and contour the face.
+It’s one of the best facials for aging skin because results are visible almost instantly, and can be easily maintained by scheduling recurring treatments.

 These devices produce a deep-penetrating heat that acts as an anti-bacterial and anti-inflammatory treatment.
 This is one of the most popular facials for people with highly reactive and acne-prone skin.

 Microneedling is an invasive treatment that makes tiny holes in your skin—here’s why these micro-tears are actually good for you: